ThatCoryGirl/Project3-CrimeData/README.md

 Violent crimes reported associated with usage?
 Were there more men or women deaths reported?
 What is the age group with the highest reports deaths?
+In areas with high deaths, see if overdoses from other drugs dropped/increased/stayed the same.
 Age, race and gender by zipcode comparison.